Tydd Gote: Geography

 Tydd Gote is on the north to south A1101 Bury St. Edmunds to Long Sutton road, called Main Road in the South Holland part of the village, and Sutton Road in the Fenland part.
 It is 0.75 mi south-east from the parish village of Tydd St Mary, and 2 mi north-east from the parish village of Tydd St Giles.
 Wisbech is 5 mi to the south and Holbeach 8 mi to the north-west.
 The Wash estuary is 6 mi north-east.
 The North Level Main Drain, starting at Parson Drove and flowing to the River Nene, 1 mi east from Tydd Gote, runs east to west at the south of the village, crossed by Tydd Gate Bridge on the A1101.
+The Tydd pumping station is just east of Tydd Gote on Station Road.

 Community

 Community facilities and amenities lie mainly in the South Holland part of the village, and included a post office with village store (now closed), and a playing field on Station Road, and Fenlands Church (Tydd Gote chapel) on Main Street, and a caravan park at Old Eaudyke at the west of the village.
 A Turkish restaurant, previously the Tydd Gote Inn, lies within the Fenland part.

 There are bus services which connect the village to Wisbech and Tydd St Giles in Cambridgeshire, and Throckenholt, Long Sutton and Spalding in Lincolnshire.

 There is an angling club based in the village.